William Fleetwood (judge): Career

 In 1558, Fleetwood was elected to the House of Commons as one of the members for Marlborough, thus sitting in the last of Queen Mary's parliaments, and later was a member for Lancaster in the first two parliaments of Elizabeth's reign (1559 and 1563).
 In 1559 he was one of the commissioners to visit the dioceses of Oxford, Lincoln, Peterborough, Coventry, and Lichfield, and in 1568 he became "double reader in Lent" to the Middle Temple.

-By the Earl of Leicester's influence, on 26 April 1571 Fleetwood was appointed as Recorder of London, an important position which he held for twenty years, and in the same year was made a commissioner to inquire into the customs.
+By the Earl of Leicester's influence, on 26 April 1571 Fleetwood was appointed as Recorder of London, an important position which he held for twenty years, and in the same year was made a commissioner to inquire into the customs, and elected as MP for St Mawes.
 On 8 May 1572 he was returned to Parliament for the City of London.
 As Recorder of London he was famous for rigorously and successfully enforcing the laws against vagrants, mass-priests, and other papists.

 In 1576 Fleetwood was committed to the Fleet prison for a short time for breaking into the Portuguese ambassador's chapel under colour of the law against popish recusants.
 His own account of his action, dated 9 Nov, is printed in John Strype's Annals.

 In 1580, he was made a Serjeant-at-law, and in 1583 a commissioner for the reformation of abuses in printing.
 In the same year he drafted a scheme for housing the poor and preventing the plague in London by maintaining open spaces.
 On 27 April 1586 he was promised, but did not receive, the post of Baron of the Exchequer.
 He was elected again as a member of parliament for London in 1584, 1586, and 1588.
 In 1588 he reported, with the solicitor-general, as to proceedings to be taken against the Jesuits, and in 1589 on the right of sanctuary for criminals attaching to St. Paul's churchyard.
 In 1591 the common council voted him a pension of 100 pounds, whereupon he resigned his office of Recorder.

 He was made Queen's Serjeant in 1592 and died at his house in Noble Street, Aldersgate, on 28 February 1593/4.
 He had formerly lived at Bacon House, Foster Lane, and at his death owned an estate at Great Missenden, Buckinghamshire, where he was buried.